 The DCA provides recognition for outstanding products, and it is here that Server Technology’s products have gained a reputation.
-According to the DCA website, these awards, known as the DCS Awards, “are designed to reward the product designers, manufacturers, suppliers and providers operating in <the> data centre arena.
-The Awards recognise the achievements of the vendors and their business partners alike.”
+According to the DCA website, these awards, known as the DCS Awards, “are designed to reward the product designers, manufacturers, suppliers, and providers operating in <the> data center arena.
+The Awards recognize the achievements of the vendors and their business partners alike.”

 And when we say ‘reputation,’ we mean a good one:

 In 2014, Server Technology was recognized as the 2014 Datacentre Management Product of the Year, edging out the Belden ProPatch for the top honor.
 We earned the same recognition the following year, yet again capturing the 2015 Datacentre Management Product of the Year Award.
 These awards were significant because they heralded the beginning of rack PDU based monitoring and control.
 The awards were presented based on our ability to support mass configuration, simplify capacity planning, and ability to generate custom views so that each user could quickly access relevant data to maximize the management of their data center power.